 He added: “It allows you to guess what you think the other person means.
 If you get it right, they expand on it.
 If you get it wrong, they correct you and expand on it.”

-When it comes to sitting in negotiating, Mullender feels that we should never sit directly from the person.
+When it comes to sitting in negotiating, Mullender feels that we should never sit directly across from the person.
 Instead, try angling your chair at a “1.50,” to give people the opportunity to look away, as it can feel quite intimidating.

 He also adds that when sitting, lean slightly forward, with open space between you and the person you are listening to.
 Keep your hands apart with your palms open too.
 This creates a listening position and makes you listen better.